Harushii18/RLAssignment/README.md

 ## Installation information

 All installations have been incorporated into the code itself.
 No installations are required if the code is run on Google Colab.
 Should one decide to run it locally, it is recommended that the code is run on a Linux (Ubuntu) operating system and all sudo apt updates that are in the code are run on the terminal.
+This code also relies heavily on [NLE](https://github.com/facebookresearch/nle) and [MiniHack](https://github.com/facebookresearch/minihack).
+The following article helped with NLE installation issues: [NLE Issue 117](https://github.com/facebookresearch/nle/issues/117)

 ## Contributions